-SEA Objective effects, signif magnitude o time periods ect and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 + + This Policy is not over and above the Core Strategy.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 + + This Policy is not over and above the Core Strategy.
 N/A To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy.
 N/A To improve quality of surroundings + + + This Policy is not over and above the Core Strategy.
 N/A To conserve and where appropriate enhance the historic environment and cultural heritage X X X This Policy is not over and above the Core Strategy.
 N/A

-To improve air quality air quality X This Policy is not over and the Core Strategy.
-This Policy is not over and above the Core Strategy.
+To improve air quality X X X This Policy is not over and above the Core Strategy.
 N/A To reduce the effect of traffic on the environment + + + This Policy is not over and above the Core Strategy.
-N/A To reduce contributions to climate change 0 + This Policy is not over and above the Core Strategy.
-N/A To reduce vulnerability to climate change + + This Policy is not over and above the Core Strategy.
+N/A To reduce contributions to climate change 0 + + This Policy is not over and above the Core Strategy.
+N/A To reduce vulnerability to climate change + + + This Policy is not over and above the Core Strategy.
 N/A To improve water quality X X X This Policy is not over and above the Core Strategy.
 N/A To provide for sustainable sources of water supply X X X This Policy is not over and above the Core Strategy.
 N/A To avoid, reduce and manage flood risk x X X This Policy is not over and above the Core Strategy.
 N/A To conserve soil resources and quality 0 + + This Policy is not over and above the Core Strategy.
 N/A To minimise the production of waste + + + This Policy is not over and above the Core Strategy.
-N/A To improve health of the population X X X This Policy is not over and above the Core Strategy.
+N/A To improve health of the population x X X This Policy is not over and above the Core Strategy.
 N/A

-To reduce crime and nuisance x x x This Policy is not over and above the Core Strategy.
+To reduce crime and nuisance X X X This Policy is not over and above the Core Strategy.
 N/A To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy.
 N/A Overall commentary and any cumulative effects Overall this p policy is not over a and above the Co ore Strategy and no cumulative effects have been identified.